 3. Gingerbread Waffles with Eggnog Ice Cream and Cranberry Compote for Dinner

 This has been one of our most favourite traditions during the Christmas season.
 We love breakfast for dinner!
 I like the combo of homemade gingerbread waffles, bananas and eggnog ice cream.
 Heidi does a homemade cranberry compote.
-Perfect combination!
-Safeway or Save-On usually sell eggnog ice cream during the holidays.
-Use a Mickey Mouse waffle iron to make this festive dinner.

 - 2 cups pancake and waffle mix (I like the Krusteaz from Costco)